rwx-research/captain/README.md

   upload      Upload a resource to Captain

 Flags:
-  -h, --help                help for captain
+      --github-job-matrix string   the JSON encoded job-matrix from Github --github-job-name string     the name of the current Github Job -h, --help                       help for captain
       --suite-name string          the name of the build- or test-suite

 Use "captain [command] --help" for more information about a command.
 ```